bronzehedwick/chrisdeluca/content/article/fifty-rejections.md

 <!--more-->

-I was sitting at a window table in a lower east side dive with a small group of writers I had just met; Jon, Bettina, and Ashwin.
+I was sitting at a window table in a lower east side dive with a small group of writers I had just met, questioning the ambition of my New Year's resolution.

 The bar was packed with an earnest, ex-party-hardy Saturday night crowd, chatting in large, homogeneous groups or milling around the pool table.
 Wrapped